Her Mother Was Murdered For Fighting For Human Rights — Here's What She Wants You To Know

 What was the situation that led to your mother's murder?

-"My mum was fighting against different mega-projects and against the massive concession of rivers in the Lenca indigenous territory.
+"My mom was fighting against different mega-projects and against the massive concession of rivers in the Lenca indigenous territory.

 "She was fighting and started to be threatened at her workplace, which didn’t stop her.
-Besides that, the company also started threatening the community, poisoning the crops, and there were hit men working for the company terrorising people.
-Meanwhile, my mum kept fighting against this.
+Besides that, the company also started threatening the community, poisoning the crops, and there were hit men working for the company terrorizing people.
+Meanwhile, my mom kept fighting against this.
 She was threatened and eventually jailed.
-My mum kept working even in jail...because she had been doing it for years, my mum's work had some international resonance.
-So they weren't able to keep her in jail because international organisations had issued cautionary measures that forced the government to protect her.
+My mom kept working even in jail...because she had been doing it for years, my mom's work had some international resonance.
+So they weren't able to keep her in jail because international organizations had issued cautionary measures that forced the government to protect her.

-"After that fight, even though she had international support, my mum was murdered on the 3rd of March when hit men came into her home in La Esperanza.
-My mum’s fight was not only against these mega-projects, but she was also looking to create alternatives.
-The morning of the 3rd of March, before she was killed in the evening, a forum on alternative energies she had been planning finally came together.
+"After that fight, even though she had international support, my mom was murdered on March 3 when hit men came into her home in La Esperanza.
+My mom’s fight was not only against these mega-projects, but she was also looking to create alternatives.
+The morning of March 3, before she was killed in the evening, a forum on alternative energies she had been planning finally came together.
 [She wanted people] to start thinking about energy and its development from the indigenous communities.
 So many people had come together for that.
 And I believe that’s pretty symbolic.
 The day that various communities came together to think [about this issue] was the day she was murdered."

-"My mum was fighting against different mega-projects and against the massive concession of rivers in the Lenca indigenous territory.
+"My mom was fighting against different mega-projects and against the massive concession of rivers in the Lenca indigenous territory.

 "She was fighting and started to be threatened at her workplace, which didn’t stop her.
-Besides that, the company also started threatening the community, poisoning the crops, and there were hit men working for the company terrorising people.
-Meanwhile, my mum kept fighting against this.
+Besides that, the company also started threatening the community, poisoning the crops, and there were hit men working for the company terrorizing people.
+Meanwhile, my mom kept fighting against this.
 She was threatened and eventually jailed.
-My mum kept working even in jail...because she had been doing it for years, my mum's work had some international resonance.
-So they weren't able to keep her in jail because international organisations had issued cautionary measures that forced the government to protect her.
+My mom kept working even in jail...because she had been doing it for years, my mom's work had some international resonance.
+So they weren't able to keep her in jail because international organizations had issued cautionary measures that forced the government to protect her.

-"After that fight, even though she had international support, my mum was murdered on the 3rd of March when hit men came into her home in La Esperanza.
-My mum’s fight was not only against these mega-projects, but she was also looking to create alternatives.
-The morning of the 3rd of March, before she was killed in the evening, a forum on alternative energies she had been planning finally came together.
+"After that fight, even though she had international support, my mom was murdered on March 3 when hit men came into her home in La Esperanza.
+My mom’s fight was not only against these mega-projects, but she was also looking to create alternatives.
+The morning of March 3, before she was killed in the evening, a forum on alternative energies she had been planning finally came together.
 [She wanted people] to start thinking about energy and its development from the indigenous communities.
 So many people had come together for that.
 And I believe that’s pretty symbolic.
 The day that various communities came together to think [about this issue] was the day she was murdered."

 “